Black Seminoles: Food

-Black Seminoles ate the same foodstuffs prepared the same way as the Seminoles: they gathered the roots of a native plant called coontie, grinding, soaking, and straining them to make a starchy flour similar to arrowroot, as well as mashing corn with a mortar and pestle to make sofkee, a sort of porridge often used as a beverage, with water added— ashes from the fire wood used to cook the sofkee were occasionally added to it for extra flavor.
+Black Seminoles ate the same foodstuffs prepared the same way as the Seminoles; they gathered the roots of a native plant called coontie, grinding, soaking, and straining them to make a starchy flour similar to arrowroot, as well as mashing corn with a mortar and pestle to make sofkee, a sort of porridge often used as a beverage, with water added— ashes from the fire wood used to cook the sofkee were occasionally added to it for extra flavor and to nixtamalize the corn.
 They also introduced their Gullah staple of rice to the Seminole, and continued to use it as a basic part of their diets.
 Rice remained part of the diet of the Black Seminoles who moved to Oklahoma.

-Animal proteins prepared and cooked by Afro Seminoles in Florida were venison, alligator, freshwater species of fish including bass, carp, eel, and catfish, as well as sea turtles.
-The early Black Seminole people used an African-style large wooden mortar and pestle for food preparation.
+Animal proteins prepared and cooked by Afro-Seminoles in Florida were venison, alligator, freshwater species of fish, including bass, carp, eel, and catfish, and sea turtles.
+The early Black Seminole people used an African-style, large wooden mortar and pestle for food preparation.
 They used it for processing corn, grains, seeds, and coontie roots.
 Mascogos in Nacimiento Coahuila, Mexico used a Mexican grindstone and a large African mortar and pestle to crush and grind food.
-In the language of the Mascogos people, the word for mortar and pestle is maata en maatastick and metate y tejolote is the Spanish word for a grinding stone.
-Mortar and pestles were used to crush dried corn kernels and other food items; the grinding stone was used to mash peppers.
+In the language of the mascogos, the word for mortar and pestle is maata en maatastick and metate y tejolote is the Spanish word for a grinding stone.
+Mortars and pestles were used to crush dried corn kernels and other food items; the grinding stone was used to mash peppers.
 Herbalism was practiced by the women.
 They gathered roots and herbs from nature and made teas with mint, rosemary, oregano, and other medicines.

-Historian Ray Von Robertson interviewed sixteen Black Seminoles from 2006 and 2007 and documented how Seminole cultural influences were incorporated into their daily lives in practices such as food ways, herbal medicine, and language.
-Black Seminoles cooked and ate fry bread, sofkee, and grape dumplings.
+Historian Ray Von Robertson interviewed 16 Black Seminoles from 2006 and 2007 and documented how Seminole cultural influences were incorporated into their daily lives in practices such as food ways, herbal medicine, and language.
+Black Seminoles cooked and ate frybread, sofkee, and grape dumplings.
 Mascogos in Mexico celebrate Juneteenth with food traditions that come from American, African American, Mexican, and Native American cuisines.
 Juneteenth celebrations include: "...frijole rancheros, empanadas de la calabacita, and even potato salad.
 One dish that exists both in Mexico and stateside is sofkee.
-Derived from the Creek word safke or osafke, sofkee is a white corn-based soup cooked with ash originating from the southeast United States, the recipe traveling with the Indigenous peoples.
+Derived from the Creek word safke or osafke, sofkee is a white corn-based soup cooked with ash originating from the Southeast United States, the recipe traveling with the Indigenous peoples.
 Sweet and a tiny bit grainy..."